Kari1407/Starship-Expansion-Project/README.md

 I also have a discord server, enter for updates, dev talk or to have fun https://discord.gg/CQzk9H84pr

-## IVA'S
+## Know Issues
-Don't count on those, I do not know nor do I want to do them, but If you want to do a good IVA I'm open to put it on the mod.
+-

 ## LICENSE
+All configs are distributed under CC-NC-SA-4.0 license.
+Nertea's HabUtils.dll is distributed under MIT license.
-All configs are distributed under CC-NC-SA-4.0 License.
-All assets (all .dds, .png and .mu files) are distributed under an All Rights Reserved license.
+All assets (all .dds, .png and .mu files) alongside with our StarshipExpansionProject.dll are distributed under an All Rights Reserved license.

 You may not redistribute or re-use these assets without express permission from the author.
-Updated on January 10th, 2022
+Updated on February 25th, 2023